0natalia/PPT-changes-in-Antarctica/README.md

                             (v) ppt trend per dataset as a heatmap

 * ### MSC_Taylor_Diagram.py
-Reads sst and ppt data from Reanalyses, and CMIP6;

 Estimates the secondary statistics necessary to plot the Taylor Diagram - RMS, Pearson correlation coefficient, and Standard Deviation.

 Plots the Taylor Diagram